 10-Day Costa Rica Road Trip

 Since most people fly into San Jose (SJO) airport, this itinerary focuses on starting from San Jose.
 However, if you’re flying into Liberia, you can do the same tour in reverse or just remove the portion around San Jose.
 We’re also going to focus on the Guanacaste and La Fortuna regions, but for those interested in epic hiking opportunities, you may also want to look into the incredible Oso Peninsula in the far south, bordering Panama.
+In addition, here are some interesting facts about Costa Rica to make your travel planning even easier.

 Day 1-2: Relaxation and Coffee Near San Jose